On Early English Pronunciation: Survey

 In the case of Scotland, most of the data came from a previous survey by JAH Murray, Dialect of the Southern Counties of Scotland, but Orkney and Shetland were surveyed in the same way as England.
 He rejected printed sources, in favour of direct observation.
-A.J.
-Ellis initially expected that his survey would require only 30 pages in his On Early English Pronunciation series, but it eventually took 835 pages.
+A. J. Ellis initially expected that his survey would require only 30 pages in his On Early English Pronunciation series, but it eventually took 835 pages.

-A.J.
-Ellis was aware that many speakers were bidialectal and would not speak to him, as an educated man, in the same way that they spoke to their families and friends.
+A. J. Ellis was aware that many speakers were bidialectal and would not speak to him, as an educated man, in the same way that they spoke to their families and friends.
 He was only interested in the latter speech, which he saw as the real dialect.
-Anderson noted that A.J.
-Ellis obtained some material directly from railway porters and domestic servants, and suggested that his decision not to contact other dialect speakers directly was "a characteristic of the age and not just of the man".
+Anderson noted that A. J. Ellis obtained some material directly from railway porters and domestic servants, and suggested that his decision not to contact other dialect speakers directly was "a characteristic of the age and not just of the man".

-Much of A.J.
-Ellis's data were collected by Thomas Hallam.
+Much of A. J. Ellis's data were collected by Thomas Hallam.
 The concentration of sites across the country was very uneven, with a bias towards those sites that Hallam could reach by train from Manchester.
 His main job was in the canals department of the Manchester, Sheffield and Lincolnshire Railway offices.
 The two other main fieldworkers were J.G.
 Goodchild and C.C.
 Robinson.
-There were a further 811 voluntary helpers, mostly educated people who did not speak in the dialects that A.J.
-Ellis was researching; the contributions of these latter helpers has been criticised as a source of error.
+There were a further 811 voluntary helpers, mostly educated people who did not speak in the dialects that A. J. Ellis was researching; the contributions of these latter helpers has been criticised as a source of error.

 In one case, A.J.
 Ellis noted that the vicarage of Annfield Plain in County Durham could not be reached for the survey because of snow on a hill between the railway station and the vicarage.
 Anderson cited this as evidence of the difficulties in administering a survey in the days before modern cars and roads.

 Palaeotype

-A.J.
-Ellis made an early attempt to write phonetically with his palaeotype.
+A. J. Ellis made an early attempt to write phonetically, devising his palaeotype alphabet.
 This made use of several symbols not in everyday use in English to illustrate the variety of sounds.
 The palaeotype was also used by JAH Murray in his work in Scotland.
-A transcription of the palaeotype to the modern International Phonetic Alphabet was made by Eustace in 1969.
+It was adapted by Henry Sweet into the Romic alphabet, which was itself adapted into the International Phonetic Alphabet (IPA) in use today.
+A conversion of the palaeotype to the modern IPA was made in 1969.